1. What are inverted sentences?

 You must on no account touch this red button.
 On no account must you touch this red button.

 2.3.
-Inversion in conditional sentences
+Inverted conditional sentences

 In formal or literary contexts, inversion can replace if in conditional sentences.